gigwegbe/understanding-esp32-with-micropython/04_Accelerometer_and_Gyroscope/README.md

-# Interfacing with OLED Display
+# Interfacing with Accelerator and Gyroscope

 ![Esp32](/asset/mpu6050.png)